GrzegorzChwastarz/tf-vpc-infra/Readme.md

 Moreover, since vanilla Terraform is in effect here (no [Terragrunts](https://terragrunt.gruntwork.io/), no [Makefiles](https://git.nonprod.williamhill.plc/gaming/cloud/tools/gaming-makefile)), [any and all Terraform CLI's commands](https://www.terraform.io/docs/commands/index.html) can be used, e.g.:

+Before running anything from bellow check readme of RUN_ONCE repo.
+It's there to create S3 bucket and DynamoDB locking table for this, main part.

+You can use any credentials provider/store solution. aws-vault is just example.

 **a)** sample init
 ```bash
 aws-vault exec [AWS-Profile] -- terraform init \